 In some way or other, all of my work is about how the formal and the normative make contact.
-Much of my recent work has focused on how best to understand Bayesian diachronic coherence.
-Here are abstracts (and some drafts) for some published and unpublished work.
+Below are some abstracts and drafts of some published and unpublished work.

 Lange (2000) famously argues that although Jeffrey Conditionalization is non-commutative over evidence, it's not defective in virtue of this feature.
 Since reversing the order of the evidence in a sequence of updates that don't commute does not reverse the order of the experiences that underwrite these revisions, the conditions required to generate commutativity failure at the level of experience will fail to hold in cases where we get commutativity failure at the level of evidence.
 If our interest in commutativity is, fundamentally, an interest in the order-invariance of information, an updating sequence that does not violate such a principle at the more fundamental level of experiential information should not be deemed defective.
 This paper claims that Lange's argument fails as a general defense of the Jeffrey framework.
 Lange's argument entails that the inputs to the Jeffrey framework differ from those of classical Bayesian Conditionalization, in a way that makes them defective.
 Therefore, either the Jeffrey framework is defective in virtue of not commuting its inputs, or else it is defective in virtue of commuting the wrong kinds of ones.

 Higher-Order Beliefs and the Undermining Problem for Bayesianism, Acta Analytica (2019) [link]